 For correct tension of the plantar fascia, the wrapped toes are pulled slightly towards the shin with the hand.
 As a rule, gripping the first and/or second toe is sufficient to achieve sufficient pretension.
 When building up tension in the plantar fascia, it is essential to ensure that too much tension is not built up here.

 Structure scanning hardware works best in soft lighting conditions, incandescent light or shaded light will work the best.
-If you see artifacts in the scan, you can wear a brightly colored sock in green or yellow color during the scan process.
+If you see artifacts in the scan, you can wear a brightly colored sock in green or yellow during the scan process.
 Adjust the wireframe bounding box so the foot is contained inside the box.
 Slowly move the iPad around the foot until fully captured.

 Comments